tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 AWS Lambda is serverless compute service for running code without having to provision or manage servers.

  AWS Lambda has a configurable maximum execution time limit of up to 15 minutes.

+### AWS Elastic Container Service (ECS)

+### AWS Elastic Kubernetes Service (EKS)

+### AWS Fargate

+### Notes: Compute choice

+If you want host traditional application and a full access to the OS, use EC2.

+If you run docker container, choose a tool, ECS or EKS.
+Next choose a plateform, EC2 that you manage or serverless env like AWS Fargate managed for you.

 ### AWS Systems Manager